awslabs/aws-crt-python/docs/dev/writing-code.md

 *   ELSE something else has a strong reference to `struct aws_event_loop_group`:
     *   so it won't begin its shutdown until the last reference is released.

-Note: In the past, the aws-c libs didn't have any reference counting for its C structs.
+Note: In the past, the aws-c libraries didn't have reference counting for any C structs.
 You will still find older code in our Python bindings that tries to keep the entire dependency trees of Python objects alive via `Py_INCREF(x)` (TODO: remove needless complexity).
 You can't always look at existing code to see "the right way" of doing things.